Magdalen College, Oxford: Events and societies

 The body of undergraduate and graduate students are known as the junior and middle common rooms (JCR and MCR) respectively.
 They each elect committees of students annually to organise welfare events, socials, and banquets.

 In addition to clubs and societies associated with the Oxford University Student Union operated at the university level, Magdalen members may also participate in several college societies.
 The Atkin Society and the Sherrington Society are two subject-specific societies, for law students and medicine students respectively.
 They organise talks and social events.
 The Atkin society is named for lawyer James Atkin, Baron Atkin, a former demy at Magdalen, and also organises annually a Christmas Dinner for its members, moot court presided over by a guest judge, and summer garden party.
 The Sherrington Society is named after Nobel laureate Sir Charles Scott Sherrington, former Waynflete Professor of Physiology.
 The college also has a poetry discussion forum called the Florio Society, named for 16th century college alumnus John Florio.

 A number of other societies put on events throughout the year.
 These include the Magdalen Players, a drama society; the Magdalen Music Society; and the Magdalen Film Society, which screens films during term time in the Grove Auditorium.
 The Magdalen College Music Society is a chapter of the Oxford University Music Society and incorporates a non-auditioned mixed choir, a chamber orchestra, and a saxophone ensemble.
 The society performs recitals in college on Thursdays during term time.

 The Magdalen College Trust is an independent charity that is funded by annual subscriptions from students and fellows.
 It encourages college members to engage in charity work, and funds charitable causes.

 Academia

 In the Norrington Table's history Magdalen has been top three times, in 2010, 2012 and 2015.
 When over half its finalists achieved firsts in 2010, it claimed the record for the highest ever Norrington Score.
-Magdalen has the second highest average Norrington Table score from 2006-2019, only behind Merton College.
+Magdalen has the second highest average Norrington Table score from 2006 to 2019, only behind Merton College.

 Magdalen College students have a successful record in the University Challenge television competition, winning on four occasions (1997, 1998, 2004, and 2011).
 This is the joint highest number of series wins, tied with Manchester University, and at the time of Magdalen's third win no other institution had won more than twice.

 Unlike at most other colleges, students awarded a scholarship at Magdalen are officially referred to as Demies.